JiningLiu/AltApps/README.md

 ## ALTAPPS BETA v1.2.0 IS UNAVAILABLE DUE TO FILE LOSS
 # AltApps
 AltApps is a third-party app store for AltStore, providing high-quality apps for free without revokes.
-## Completely Free, Will Be OPEN SOURCE
+## Completely Free, completely OPEN SOURCE
 Hooray!
-AltApps is completely free, no ads, and will be open source in the future!
+AltApps is completely free, no ads, and is completely open source!
+Welcoming everyone to modify the app!
 ## iOS 14 & iOS 15 Support!
 AltApps has dedicated versions for iOS 14 and iOS 15! iOS 13 support coming soon!